nikita-moor/dictionaries/_dictionaries/Popma1865.md

 ## Usage guidelines

-Custom styles [article-style.css][2] are optional but strongly recommended to the users of GoldenDict.
-See application's [FAQ][1] for setting up.
+[Custom styles][103] make it possible to easily see scans of the pages, otherwise double-click on the preview to open full image.

 ## States and limitations

-It is an early development version.
-Index of keywords does contain multiple errors and missing lines, currenty undergoes examination.
+It is an early developer version.
+Index of keywords may contain errors or missing lines, currenty undergoes examination.

 ## License